easystats/blog/content/ressources.md

 ## Contribute

-You can contribute to this post by adding more ressources [here](https://github.com/easystats/blog/master/content/ressources.md).
+You can contribute to this post by adding more resources [here](https://github.com/easystats/blog/master/content/ressources.md).